 - Is there a writing requirement and how can it be fulfilled?

 Yes, there is a writing requirement for LL.M. students.
-Please visit our degree requirements page for detailed information.
+Please review the LL.M.
+Academic Regulations for detailed information.

 - What types of career services are available to LL.M. students?

 We have a career counselor that provides one-on-one career services to L.L.M. students including assisting with crafting successful resumes and cover letters.
 She also facilitates small group workshops on a variety of professional development topics including: interview skills, personal branding and building a professional network..

 - Can I practice law in the U.S. after obtaining my LL.M. degree?

 Yes, provided you become a member of a state bar and can get legal permission to work in this country.
 You can attend the required courses during your LL.M. program.
 Students interested in passing a state bar should review the state requirements.

 - >Can I transfer to the J.D. program and what are the requirements?

 Yes.
 For more information please visit our page on JD/LLM Transfers.

 - How can I apply to UConn Law’s international exchange program?

 UConn Law has existing exchange relationships with a number of international law schools.
 Students from these law schools should inquire about the application applied at their home institutions.